Kettering, Thrapston and Huntingdon Railway: First railways

-Kettering and Thrapston Railway Bill: This bill has just received the Royal assent, and we understand the works are to be commenced immediately.
-There are extensive quarries of iron stone of a fine quality, and also beds of white clay, which will be worked in the vicinity, and for which there is a great and increasing demand.
-A bill will be brought in in the next session of Parliament to extend the powers of the act to Huntingdon, so as to connect the Eastern Counties with the Midland line.

 Extending to Huntingdon

-As the newspaper indicated, plans were afoot for the Huntingdon extension, and again the Bill met little opposition: the Kettering, Thrapstone and Huntingdon Railway was authorised on 28 July 1863.
+As the newspaper indicated, plans were afoot for the Huntingdon extension, and again the bill met little opposition: it was authorised by the Kettering, Thrapstone and Huntingdon Railway Act 1863 (26 & 27 Vict. c. cciii) on 28 July 1863, and the company was renamed the Kettering, Thrapstone and Huntingdon Railway.
 The Midland Railway was authorised to work the line for 40% of the gross receipts for the first seven years, and at 50% thereafter.
 The engineer was James Brunlees.

 The Board of Trade inspector approved the line between Kettering and Huntingdon on 15 February 1866, and the first goods train ran on 21 February 1866, followed by passenger trains from 1 March 1866.
 It was worked by the Midland Railway from the outset, and there were running powers over the Great Eastern Railway from Huntingdon to Cambridge via St Ives.

 The line had sharp curves and difficult gradients, and running through sparsely populated terrain, many of the stations were not well situated for the communities they were intended to serve.